-Many accounts receivable consumers prefer to pay large bills in installments through ACH payments rather than a credit card.
+Many consumers prefer to pay large bills in installments through ACH payments rather than a credit card.
 Offering this option in your business will decrease consumer complaints and increase your overall receivables.
-But just as with credit cards, it’s important to ensure the recurring ACH payments you accept are compliant.
+But just as with cards, it’s important to ensure the recurring ACH payments you accept are compliant.

-However, it’s just as important to comply with payment regulations as it is to adhere to the FDCPA.
+It is important to comply with payment regulations.
 After all, these rules are created to keep consumers safe during business transactions.
-Neglecting to comply opens your agency to liability, consumer complaints and account shut offs – all outcomes that could negatively impact your business.
+Neglecting to comply opens your business to liability, consumer complaints and account shut-offs – all outcomes that could negatively impact your organization.

 Basic Components Of Compliance

-- Call authorization scripts - Create call authorization scripts for agents to use when setting up schedules by telephone.
+- Call authorization scripts - Create call authorization scripts for employees to use when setting up schedules by telephone.
 Following these scripts will ensure compliance on every transaction.

-- Revocation language - Provide revocation language for consumers, so they can understand the rights they have to revoke authorization for a schedule.
+- Revocation language - Provide revocation language for consumers, so they can understand the rights they have to revoke recurring ACH payment authorization for a payment schedule.

-- Call recording ability - Depending upon the transaction type used for and ACH payment, you will need a recording of the authorization.
+- Call recording ability - Depending upon the transaction type used for the ACH payment, you will need a recording of the authorization.

-- Ability for consumers to receive a receipt - you must be able to provide consumers with a receipt of the transaction.
+- The ability for consumers to receive a receipt - you must be able to provide consumers with a receipt of the ACH transaction.

-- Written authorization/wet signature - for many transaction types, a written authorization of the schedule is required to maintain compliance.
+- Written authorization/wet signature - for many transaction types, a signed authorization of the recurring payment schedule is required to maintain compliance.

-Whether a consumer pays by phone or online shouldn’t be the only consideration you take into account.
-Debit and credit card payments come with different compliance concerns than ACH but standardizing your practice across payment methods can benefit your business and keep all customer payments secure.
+Whether a consumer pays by phone or online shouldn’t be your company’s only consideration.
+Debit and credit card payments come with different compliance concerns than ACH.
+Standardizing your practice across payment methods can benefit your business and keep all customer payments secure.

-Debit Card - Debit card payments, or cards that are linked to checking accounts, are required to have signed authorization when withdrawing money on a recurring basis to pay off a debt.
+Debit Card - Debit card payments or cards that are linked to checking accounts, require a signed payment authorization form to withdraw recurring payments from an account.

 Credit Card - Credit card payments with a signature authorization are not required, but are recommended for large transactions.

-This will make the process easier and more automatic for front-line agents, decreasing the chance of human error.
-Accepting a signature for every payment also decreases chargebacks and creates greater consumer trust in your business.
+This will make the process easier and more automatic for front-line staff, decreasing the chance of human error.
+Accepting a signature for every payment also decreases ACH returns and creates greater consumer trust in your business.

 How PDCflow Can Help